Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 6): Chiranjeevi’s Film Stays Strong

 Sye Raa On Fire

-Sye Raa Narasimha Reddy collected around Rs 6.5 crore at the AP/TS box office on Day 6, remaining the top pick of the target audience.
-The film, however, failed to make an impact in Kerala and Tamil Nadu, leaving fans shock.
-Sye Raa is doing decent business in Karnataka, however, the collections are not as good as expected.
+Sye Raa Narasimha Reddy collected around Rs 5.6 crore at the AP/TS box office on Day 6, remaining the top pick of the target audience.
+The film, however, failed to make an impact in Kerala and Tamil Nadu, leaving fans shocked.
+Sye Raa is doing decent business in Karnataka; however, the collections are not as good as expected.

 War Destroys Sye Raa Narasimha Reddy